 Fabrication: Fabrication is the invention or falsification of sources, citations, data, or results, and recording or reporting them in any academic exercise.
+Some examples include the following:

+- Citing a source that does not exist. - Making up or falsifying evidence or data or other source materials. - Falsifying research papers, reports, or other documents by selectively omitting or altering data that do not support one's conclusions or claimed experimental precision. - Falsifying patient or client records. - Falsely documenting experiential and/or internship opportunities that did not occur. - Providing falsified excuses, documents, or other information to excuse late or missed assignments, or to justify regrading

+Facilitation of Dishonesty: Facilitation of dishonesty is deliberately or carelessly allowing one's work to be used by other students without prior approval of the instructor or otherwise aiding others in committing violations of academic integrity.
+A student who deliberately facilitates a violation of academic integrity can be subject to the same sanctions as the student who receives the impermissible assistance, even if the facilitator does not benefit personally from the violation.
 Some examples are:

-- Citing a source that does not exist. - Making up or falsifying evidence or data or other source materials. - Falsifying research papers or reports by selectively omitting or altering data that do not support one's conclusions or claimed experimental precision.

-Facilitation of Dishonesty: Facilitation of dishonesty is knowingly or negligently allowing one's work to be used by other students without prior approval of the instructor or otherwise aiding others in committing violations of academic integrity.
-A student who intentionally facilitates a violation of academic integrity can be considered to be as culpable as the student who receives the impermissible assistance, even if the facilitator does not benefit personally from the violation.
-Some examples are:

-- Collaborating before a quiz or examination to develop methods of exchanging information. - Knowingly allowing others to copy answers to work on a quiz or examination or assisting others to do so. - Distributing an examination from an unauthorized source prior to the examination. - Distributing or selling a term paper to other students. - Taking an examination for another student. - Allowing other students access to your work in violation of course policies.
+- Collaborating before a quiz or examination to develop methods of exchanging information. - Knowingly allowing others to copy answers to complete a quiz or examination or assisting others to do so - Distributing an examination from an unauthorized source before the examination. - Distributing or selling a term paper to other students. - Taking an examination for another student. - Allowing other students access to your work in violation of course policies.

 Academic Sabotage: Academic sabotage is deliberately impeding the academic progress of others.
 Some examples are:

-Intentionally destroying or obstructing another student's work.

-- Stealing or defacing books, journals, or other library or University materials. - Altering computer files that contain data, reports or assignments belonging to another student. - Removing posted or reserve material or otherwise preventing other students access to it. - Misrepresenting the contributions of others in the group to give more credit to one particular student for one's gain.
+- Intentionally destroying or obstructing another student's work. - Stealing or defacing books, journals, or other library or University materials. - Altering computer files that contain data, reports, or assignments belonging to another student. - Removing posted or reserve material or otherwise preventing other students' access to it.

+• Misrepresenting the contributions of others in the group to give more credit to one particular student for one's gain.